MicrosoftDocs/architecture-center/docs/security/network-security-and-containment.md

 -   Azure Web Application Firewall and the Azure Firewall can be used for more advanced network access controls that require application layer support.

--   Local Admin Password Solution (LAPS) or a 3rd party Privileged Access Management can set strong local admin passwords and just in time access to them
+-   Local Admin Password Solution (LAPS) or a third-party Privileged Access Management can set strong local admin passwords and just in time access to them

-Additionally, 3rd parties offer microsegmentation approaches that may enhance your network controls by applying zero trust principles to networks you control with legacy assets on them.
+Additionally, third parties offer microsegmentation approaches that may enhance your network controls by applying zero trust principles to networks you control with legacy assets on them.

-#### Define an Internet Edge Strategy
+## Define an internet edge strategy

 Choose whether to use native cloud service provider controls or virtual network appliances for Internet edge security.